Machine-Learning-Tokyo/EN-JP-ML-Lexicon/README.md

 # Machine Learning and Deep Learning: EN-JP Lexicon

 This is a English-Japanese lexicon for Machine Learning and Deep Learning terminology.
-Based on the translation work for the [ML](https://github.com/afshinea/stanford-cs-229-machine-learning) and [DL cheatsheets](https://github.com/afshinea/stanford-cs-230-deep-learning) created by @afshinea for Stanford's CS 229 Machine Learning and CS 230 Deep Learning.
+Based on the translation work for the [Machine Learning](https://github.com/afshinea/stanford-cs-229-machine-learning) and [Deep Learning cheatsheets](https://github.com/afshinea/stanford-cs-230-deep-learning) created by @afshinea for Stanford's CS 229 Machine Learning and CS 230 Deep Learning.

 # Deep Learning

-## Deep Learning basics (from: DL tips and tricks)
+## DL tips and tricks [ja](https://github.com/shervinea/cheatsheet-translation/blob/master/ja/cs-230-deep-learning-tips-and-tricks.md)

 | English | 日本語 |
 |:-------------------|:-----------------------|